Ruitulyu/KAS-Analyzer/index.md

 Note: The 'KAS-pipe2 FRiP' shell script is applied to calculate and plot fraction of reads in peaks (FRiP) scores.
 ```

+#### fragmentsize
-#### fragmentsize: measure the fragment size of paired-end KAS-seq data..
+Measure the fragment size of paired-end KAS-seq data..
 ```
 Usage: KAS-pipe2 fragmentsize [ -h/--help ] [ -o prefix ] [ -l labels ] [ -k KAS-seq ]